Beautifying Your Neighborhood One Door At A Time

 A: Almost all exterior doors have an uneven gap at the top of the door on the handle side.
-This is caused from the weight of the door stretching the top hinges.
-With time, your door will start to sag on the handle side, because of its weight.
+This is caused from the weight of the door stretching the hinges or because the casing that holds the hinges is coming loose.
+With time, your door will start to sag on the handle side because of its weight and the constant opening and closing.
 The hinges could be stretching out of shape, the hinge screws may need to be tightened or in some instances, the casing that holds the hinges may be working itself loose.
-Replacing the hinges will make a difference, but we will adjust your door when we reinstall it to take the sag back out.
-99% of the time we can get your door closing normally again.
+Replacing the hinges can sometimes make a difference or placing a 4 inch screw into the top casing hinge will take a little sag out of the door.
 This does not mean we can take the uneven gap out, only make it less prominent....sometimes.

 Q: What form of payments do you take?

 A: Cash, Check, and Credit Cards thru PayPal and the Square

 Q: How many trucks do you have in the field refinishing doors?

 A: We have 5 work trucks as of 8/1/19